jfredett/brocard/README.md

+> [!CAUTION]
-> [!TIP] This is _very_ work in progress, especially the documentation part, so if you're reading
+> This is _very_ work in progress, especially the documentation part, so if you're reading
 > this, please take it with a heavy grain of salt until this tip is removed.